csp33/image-recognition/README.md

 # image-recognition
-Image Recognition Neural Net developed for the Media Informatic Systems subject at Budapest University of Technology and Economics (BME).
+Image Recognition Neural Net developed for the "Media Informatics Systems" subject at Budapest University of Technology and Economics (BME).
 2018/2019-1